 If you are outside and can not reach adequate shelter, move away from hills, mountain ridges, and peaks.
 La Yacata is in a valley.
 Do not lie on the ground.
 Do not take shelter under a tree or rocky overhang.
 There aren’t too many trees in La Yacata and the rocky overhangs typically are already occupied with skunk or fox dens.
 Get away from ponds, lakes, pools and other bodies of water.
 Again, no problem in La Yacata as there is no natural water source.(See Water Woes) (See Also Lightning Strike kills 2 in Playa del Carmen) Stay away from barbed wire fences, power lines, windmills, silos or other objects that may attract the lightning.
 There are several lots that have barbed wire, but it is easy to avoid those areas.

-Stay away from areas that have already been struck by lightening.
+Stay away from areas that have already been struck by lightning.
 Lightning can strike twice and often will.
 Even if it is not raining, if you can hear thunder, you are at risk for a lightning strike.
 Lightning can strike from 10 to 15 miles from a thunderstorm.
 Anvil lightning can strike over 50 miles from thunderstorms.

 So there you have it!